Gregory Charles: Biography

 On June 30, 2016, Charles was appointed an Officer of the Order of Canada by Governor General David Johnston for "his infectious energy, creativity and dedication to ensuring that the performing arts and culture thrive in Canada and abroad."

 From 2015 to 2019, Charles produced and hosted two youth oriented television programs for the French network of the cbc: virtuoses, a variety program dedicated to young classical musicians and crescendo, a show dedicated to high school students who perform with their school choirs.

 In 2017, Charles founded an online music school called Gregory's Academy, where thousands of young and adult students learn music in an innovative way.

 In 2019, Charles produced and hosted a series of television programs dedicated to the plight of immigrants who came from war stricken countries called le Vrai Nouveau Monde.

 In 2020, Charles was on the first leg of a European tour when the pandemic hit.
 Shows in France were postponed.
 Later that year, Charles won the Félix for best instrumental album of the year at the gala de l’ADISQ for his album LEN.
 It was his 5th Félix.
 Charles is also the recipient of 5 "Gémeaux" awards for his work in television and one Artis award as youth personality of the year in television, back in 1995.

 In 2021, Charles joined the cast of Star Academie on the TVA network.
 He reprised his role in 2022.

-Charles is married to Nicole Collet, a Microsoft executive and is the father of a 10-year-old girl named Julia.
+Charles is married to Nicole Collet, a Microsoft executive and is the father of one daughter, Julia, born in 2012.